tnfo222/my-arcade-app/README.md

 # Final Project--Game App

 Our final project is a collaboration between Taylor Forbes, Thyra Barreto, Aaron Boone, and Ashley Beal.
+Backend is located here --> https://github.com/tnfo222/arcade-app-backend

 ## Our Inspiration

 Our inspiration for this project came from our collective love of web/computer games and gaming.
 This is the best of our favorite retro and classic games.
 We hope you enjoy our app!!